 Participation

-Vote rate on governance actions.
+Vote rate on eligible governance actions during their term.
 Non-participation is the most basic accountability failure for constitutional guardians.

 Reasoning Quality